michelled/weavly.org/src/resources/picture-book-list.md

 {% endgridImage %}

-{% gridImage "/assets/media/if-you-give-a-mouse-a-cookie-by-laura-joffe-numeroff.jpg", "Book cover" %}
+{% gridImage "/assets/media/if-you-give-a-mouse-a-cookie-by-laura-joffe-numeroff.jpg", "Book cover", "" %}

 **If you Give a Mouse a Cookie**